websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 After installing DXP, these configurations (including these JVM options) can be further tuned for improved performance.
 Please see [Tuning Liferay](../../setting-up-liferay/tuning-liferay.md) and [Tuning Your JVM](../../setting-up-liferay/tuning-your-jvm.md) for more information.
 ```

+**Checkpoint:**

+1. The file encoding, user time-zone, preferred protocol stack have been set in the `JAVA_OPTS` in the `standalone.conf.sh` script.
+1. The default amount of memory available has been increased.

+The prescribed script modifications are now complete for the DXP installation on WildFly.

 ### Using the IBM JDK

 If you're using the IBM JDK with the WildFly server, complete these additional steps: